The Big Bang – a BIG problem

 The Big Bang presents a big problem for the atheist (at least for those who have really thought about it).
-The Big Bang has a beginning about 15 billion years ago and will most likely end as the “Big Crunch” some time in the future.
+The Big Bang has a beginning 13.7 billion years ago and will most likely end as the “Big Crunch” sometime in the future.
 For atheism to work, the universe must be eternal.

-For example, recent supernova evidence has shown that the universe probably possesses a cosmological constant – a universal “repelling” force that accelerates the stretching of space as objects become further apart from each other.
-In order for the universe to contain stars and planets, this constant must be fine tuned to a level of a part in 10120 Such an extreme level of design is almost incomprehensible.
+For example, recent supernova evidence has shown that the universe possesses a cosmological constant – a universal “repelling” force that accelerates the stretching of space as objects become further apart from each other.
+For the universe to contain stars and planets, this constant must be fine-tuned to a level of a part in 10120 Such an extreme level of design is almost incomprehensible.
 In my discussion with atheists, several have told me that they are comfortable with the idea that such levels of fine-tuning could have occurred by chance in our single universe.
 Such a proposal is completely illogical, and, in fact, requires more blind faith than to believe that God designed the universe.
-In fact, in order to be an atheist, you must believe in the multi-universe theory, Not only that, but you must believe that there are more universes in existence than the number of all the subatomic particles that exist in our universe.
+In fact, to be an atheist, you must believe in the multi-universe theory, not only that, but you must believe that there are more universes in existence than the number of all the subatomic particles that exist in our universe.
 Don’t believe me?
 Here is what a recent article from Science says about this hypothetical “multiverse” spinning off an “infinity of other universes:

 Uncomfortable with the idea that physical parameters like lambda are simply lucky accidents, some cosmologists, have suggested that there have been an infinity of big bangs going off in a larger “multiverse,” each with different values for these parameters.
 Only those values that are compatible with life could be observed by beings such as ourselves.